lufinkey/BrowserCommand/README.md

 		- Example: `[ 'browser', 'windows', 'onCreated' ]`
 	- `subscriber` [\<Function>] The function to be called with the event arguments when the event is received

 	Subscribes a function to listen for a specific event from the browser extension that matches the given target.
+By default, the client will not listen for an event unless there are subscribers or the event is specified in `options.eventSubscriptions` in the constructor.

 - #### client.removeEventSubscriber(target, eventPath, subscriber)